-NYU Langone’s Tisch Hospital, NYU Langone Hospital—Brooklyn, and NYU Winthrop Hospital have all achieved Baby-Friendly Hospital certification in recognition of our support for breastfeeding moms and their infants.
+NYU Langone’s Tisch Hospital, NYU Langone Hospital—Brooklyn, and NYU Langone Hospital—Long Island have all achieved Baby-Friendly Hospital certification in recognition of our support for breastfeeding moms and their infants.
 Lactation consultants and counselors offer breastfeeding classes and support groups, as well as lactation assistance after delivery, including breastfeeding instruction and help with latching on.

 Experts at NYU Langone’s Reproductive Psychiatry Program can evaluate symptoms and offer ongoing support to women experiencing severe mood changes during and after pregnancy.
 Services include counseling, diagnosis, and medical treatment for any pregnancy-related or postpartum psychiatric conditions.

 An NYU Langone social worker can help you navigate services designed for families, including individual and family counseling, support groups, parenting education, financial assistance, and transportation to and from the hospital.

 Visitors are welcome, but in some instances they may be restricted.
 Visitation at the NICU, where premature and ill newborns are cared for, is typically limited to the baby’s parents.